Condemned Inmate Transfer Pilot Program

 What is the process for placement in the CITPP?

 Inmates will be asked if they want to participate at their annual Unit Classification Committee (UCC) hearing.
 If an inmate volunteers to participate CDCR staff will review their case factors to determine eligibility to include custody level, security, medical, psychiatric, and other program needs and consequently, their appropriate housing in a CITPP-designated institution.
 Other case factors that will be considered are behavior in prison, safety concerns, location to court proceedings, and notoriety.
 Eligible inmates will be then be referred to Institution Classification Committee (ICC) review for final determination.
-This is the same classification process CDCR employs at all inmates’ annual UCC reviews.

 How many death row inmates will be transferred?